llamaxyz/llama/docs/strategies.md

 ## View Functions and Action State

-Strategies are composed of entirely view functions (minus the initialize function which acts as the constructor) To view the state of an action, strategies should never be queried directly.
+Strategies are composed of entirely view functions (minus the initialize function which acts as the constructor) To view the state of an action, strategies should never be queried directly since the state returned by the strategy functions in isolation can be out of date.
 The `getActionState` method on `LlamaCore` is the only method that should be used for this purpose.

 ## Approval Period